mcpmessenger/mcp-registry/README.md

 - **Search & Filter**: Find services by name, endpoint, or status
 - **Service Management**: Create, update, and delete service entries
 - **Service Details**: View comprehensive information about each service
+- **One-Click Installation**: Install STDIO servers directly to Cursor or Claude Desktop with a single click
 - **Chat Interface**: Interact with MCP agents through a chat interface (default landing page)
 - **Voice Transcription**: Real-time voice-to-text using OpenAI Whisper API
 - **Document Analysis**: AI-powered analysis of PDFs, images, and text files using Google Gemini Vision